tristanberezowski/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Tristan Berezowski contributed the following features to this application:

+- product is sold out feature
+- admins can view and create all categories
+- user login/registration/logout
+- view order details after payment
+- order receipt is emailed after payment
+- admin security using .env added
+- empty cart does not allow checkout
+- products can be rated and reviewed by users

 ## Setup

 1. Fork & Clone
 2. Run `bundle install` to install dependencies
 3. Create `config/database.yml` by copying `config/database.example.yml`
-4. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-5. Run `bin/rake db:reset` to create, load and seed db
+4. Run `bin/rake db:reset` to create, load and seed db
-6. Create .env file based on .env.example
+5. Create .env file based on .env.example
-7. Sign up for a Stripe account
+6. Sign up for a Stripe account
-8. Put Stripe (test) keys into appropriate .env vars
+7. Put Stripe (test) keys into appropriate .env vars
-9. Run `bin/rails s -b 0.0.0.0` to start the server
+8. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing